16 Top-Rated Attractions & Things to Do in Laguna Beach, CA

 Address: 20612 Laguna Canyon Road, Laguna Beach, California

 8. Laguna Coast Wilderness Park

-A tract of undeveloped land bordering the Southern California coast, this sprawling natural space comprises over 7,000 acres of dense coastal canyon terrain.
-Over 40 miles of multi-use trails span the oak and sycamore woodlands of the wilderness park, some leading up to high rocky bluffs, where stunning views of the ocean unfold.
-Numerous trailheads to the Wilderness Park can be accessed from Laguna Canyon Road, including the popular Big Bend Trail, open to hiking, biking, and horse riding.
+This sprawling natural space comprises over 7,000 acres of dense coastal canyon terrain.
+This vast expanse is a few miles inland from downtown, easily accessible off Laguna Canyon Road.
+Over 40 miles of multi-use trails span the oak and sycamore woodlands of the wilderness park, some leading steeply to high rocky bluffs.
+Some of these viewpoints include the ocean unfolding on the horizon.

 The 7,000 acres of Laguna Coast Wilderness Park are complemented nicely by other unspoiled surrounding acreage.
 Crystal Cove State Park is adjacent to Laguna Coast Wilderness Park, as is Aliso and Wood Canyons Wilderness Park, totaling nearly 20,000 acres with a sprawling network of trails to explore.
 Trails may be closed for a few days following rain.
-More information about the area can obtained at the Nix Nature Center on-site.
+More information about the area is obtained at the Nix Nature Center on-site.